sandwichdoge/VibesAndFolders/README.md

 **What it does:**
 - Indexes files in a SQLite database with AI-generated descriptions
-- Analyzes text files (code, documents, markdown, etc.) to understand their content
-- Analyzes images using vision AI to describe what they contain
+- Analyzes text, docs, excel, files, images (via vision AI), and PDFs
-- Analyzes PDFs by converting first 4 pages to images (cross-platform, no external dependencies)
 - **Sends file descriptions to the AI** when organizing - the AI sees content summaries, not just filenames
 - Tracks file changes using last-modified timestamps for efficient change detection
-- Updates the index after file operations (move/rename) and rollbacks
 - Skips analysis of large files (>50KB for text, >5MB for images, >50MB for PDFs)

 **Performance:**